Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 import wpilib
 import ctre
 ```
-This includes Python libraries for you to use in your program. "wpilib" is the library for programming FRC robots, and "ctre" allows you to drive the motors with the "Talon" motor controllers.
+This includes Python libraries for you to use in your program. `wpilib` is the library for programming FRC robots, and `ctre` allows you to control the motors using the "Talon" motor controllers (more details on that later).

 ```python
 class TestRobot (wpilib.IterativeRobot):